 (b) of each condition imposed on the acceptance, if relevant.

+[Regulation 8 amended in Gazette 30 Dec 2011 p.
+5540 and 5542.]

 9. Acceptance of revised DSMS

-(1) If a diving contractor has revised a DSMS, the contractor must give a copy of the revised DSMS to the Safety Authority.
+(1) If a diving contractor has revised a DSMS, the contractor must give a copy of the revised DSMS to the Minister.

-(2) The Safety Authority must notify the diving contractor that the revised DSMS is either accepted or rejected and is to do so within —
+(2) The Minister must notify the diving contractor that the revised DSMS is either accepted or rejected and is to do so within —

 (a) 28 days after receiving the revised DSMS; or

-(b) another period agreed between the Safety Authority and the diving contractor.
+(b) another period agreed between the Minister and the diving contractor.

+[Regulation 9 amended in Gazette 30 Dec 2011 p.
+5542.]

 10. Grounds for rejecting DSMS

-The Safety Authority must reject a DSMS if —
+The Minister must reject a DSMS if —

 (a) the DSMS does not adequately comply with regulation 7; or

-(b) the Safety Authority is not satisfied that there was effective consultation with divers and other members of the workforce in the preparation of the DSMS, as required by regulation 21.
+(b) the Minister is not satisfied that there was effective consultation with divers and other members of the workforce in the preparation of the DSMS, as required by regulation 21.

+[Regulation 10 amended in Gazette 30 Dec 2011 p.
+5542.]

 11. Notice of reasons

-(1) If the Safety Authority rejects a DSMS the Safety Authority must give with the notice mentioned in regulation 8(3) or 9(2), written reasons for rejecting the DSMS.
+(1) If the Minister rejects a DSMS the Minister must give with the notice mentioned in regulation 8(3) or 9(2), written reasons for rejecting the DSMS.

-(2) If the Safety Authority decides to impose a condition on the acceptance of a DSMS, the Safety Authority must give with the notice mentioned in regulation 8(3) or 9(2), written reasons for imposing the condition.
+(2) If the Minister decides to impose a condition on the acceptance of a DSMS, the Minister must give with the notice mentioned in regulation 8(3) or 9(2), written reasons for imposing the condition.

+[Regulation 11 amended in Gazette 30 Dec 2011 p.
+5542-3.]

 12. DSMS register

-(1) The Safety Authority must keep a register of each DSMS and revised DSMS it receives, in a form that allows public access.
+(1) The Minister must keep a register of each DSMS and revised DSMS received, in a form that allows public access.

-(2) The Safety Authority is to ensure that there is recorded in the register in relation to a DSMS for a diving project such of the following details as apply to the DSMS —
+(2) The Minister is to ensure that there is recorded in the register in relation to a DSMS for a diving project such of the following details as apply to the DSMS —

 (a) the name of the diving contractor conducting the project;